Menu

 • If your child is in nappies, please put in a couple of spares

-• All children who attend Mawr classroom will be staying for lunch
+• All children who attend Mawr (Reception) classroom will be staying for lunch

 Teacher: Miss Nicholls